What is a Customer Analysis?

 Use this tool for map views of census demographic and thematic data.

-For more information about planning your industry research and industry codes, check out the video tutorial for Module 3: Planning Your Industry Research.
+For more information about planning your industry research, including identifying your industry codes, check out the video tutorial for Module 3: Planning Your Industry Research.

 Business Resources at Academic Libraries